TnTech-ECE/CapstoneStarterRepo/README.md

 2. This project will only detect vehicles and motorcycles that enter/exit a parking lot at a speed less than 20 mph.
 3. This project will use LoRaWAN to transmit data from a designated entrance/exit of a parking lot to the Capstone Lab in Brown Hall for data interpretation and storage into the server.
 4. For testing this project in the Engineering Quad Parking Lot (between the engineering buildings on the campus of Tennessee Tech University), one entrance/exit will use solar power, with a backup battery, to power the inductive loops and the transmitter for the data.
 By using solar power, parking lots that are not located near buildings with wall outlets can generate power and function across the campus of Tennessee Tech.

-Here explain in more detail (though not as much as will be given in the datasheet) what the version of this project in this repo is capable of doing.

 ## Salient Outcomes